Disney World In November (2025)

 Looking a little more broadly, the bulk of November is slightly below average crowds, with the month as a whole being the seventh or eighth most crowded month of the year.

 Then the question becomes whether or not we’ll get a dip in between the month’s holidays.
 In 2023, there was a small lull in the single week between the holiday weeks.
-We expect the longer time between the two holidays in 2024 to bring about slightly below average crowds.
+With a longer gap between the two holidays in 2024, there was about a week of lower waits that we expect to see again in 2025.

 Once Thanksgiving week arrives, you’ll need to expect very high crowds through December 1, the Monday following Thanksgiving.